JakubPR/BB/README.md

-Installation of the shop with some small changes like adding the drop down field to the anin product view.
+Installation of the shop with some small changes like adding the drop down list to the admin product view.